avrae/avrae/README.md

 ```
 This should initialize an ephemeral database to run command unit tests in.
 You should set the `DICECLOUD_USER`, `DICECLOUD_PASS`, `DICECLOUD_TOKEN`, and `GOOGLE_SERVICE_ACCOUNT` env vars to their correct values.

+#### Misc
+Env vars required to deploy to production:
+- `NUM_CLUSTERS` - equal to the number of ECS tasks running Avrae
+- `GIT_COMMIT_SHA` - should be set in Travis

+Optional env vars:
+- `NUM_SHARDS` - explicitly set the number of shards to run